makrai/notes/debnath-25-appraisal-to-affect-flow.md

     2. such a cognitive analysis captures affect flow: ie emotion change over the course of a conversation
 * we introduce AppraisePLM, a model for appraisal regression and emo classif
-  * trained on the crowd-ENVent corpus.
+  * trained on the crowd-ENVent corpus
     * Crowd-ENVent: benchmark corpus for emotion recognition and appraisal anal
     * fine-grained annotations of event descriptions on 21 appraisal dims eg pleasantness, self-control, and suddenness (Troiano+ 2023)